temporalio/documentation/docs/node/workflow-scopes-and-cancellation.md

 #### Callbacks and cancellation scopes

-Callbacks are not particularly useful in the Workflows because all meaningful asynchronous operations return a Promise.
+Callbacks are not particularly useful in Workflows because all meaningful asynchronous operations return Promises.

 In the odd case that user code utilizes callbacks, CancellationScope.cancelRequested can be used to subscribe to cancellation.